About the fund

 - Incorporated and registered as a SCIO with OSCR, or as a company limited by guarantee registered with Companies House.
 Community Councils must have an agreed Scheme of Establishment with the Local Authority, have a written constitution, and hold a bank account.
 CICs must be SE code compliant.

-The fund is delivered in partnership by Community Enterprise in Scotland, Highlands and Islands Enterprise, Corra, Development Trusts Association Scotland, Glasgow West of Scotland Housing Forum, Scottish Federation of Housing Associations, The National Lottery Community Fund, Scottish Community Development Centre.
+The fund is delivered in partnership by Community Enterprise in Scotland, Highlands and Islands Enterprise, Corra, Development Trusts Association Scotland, Glasgow West of Scotland Housing Forum, Scottish Federation of Housing Associations, The National Lottery Community Fund and the Scottish Community Development Centre.

-If your question is not answered in the guidance below please contact the helpdesk: firstname.lastname@example.org
+If your question is not answered in the guidance section or in the FAQ section, please contact your funding partner if you have an existing award or application or alternatively the Scottish Government at: Gillian.firstname.lastname@example.org.